NeuroBio/Ballast-Visual-Novel-Engine/README.md

 ```

 ## Side Effects
 Side effects are any save data changes or display changes a beat results in.
 All of them are optional.
 You can apply side effects on all beat types.
 Display changes are stored on the option level for responses and branches.
-Choices do not allow for display side effects.
+Choices do not allow for display side effects, but the default behavior on a choice beat DOES.
 Save data side effects are stored on the beat level.
 In other words, you cannot tie save data side effects to a specific branch, choice, or response.
 In scenarios where you want option-specific save data side effects, it is best to wait until the next beat plays to apply side effects.

 ### Save Data Side Effects
 ```typescript